5 Best Putting Mats in Golf (2025 Recap)

 3. Perfect Practice: Best for Offices

-The Perfect Practice putting mat is a favorite by golfers around the globe.
+The Perfect Practice putting mat is a fan favorite and another one I tested at the PGA Show.
 I have a handful of friends who use this one as it’s compact, has an automatic ball return, and endorsed by pros like Dustin Johnson.
-I like that it has the two hole system so you can make practice even more challenging.
+I like that it has the two hole system (one normal cup, one smaller cup) so you can make practice even more challenging.

 Pros

-- Two hole sizes: Offers standard and smaller target holes to help improve accuracy and precision.
+- Two hole sizes: Offers standard and smaller target holes to help improve your accuracy.

-- Alignment guides: Built-in visual aids help improve stroke mechanics and ensure proper setup.
+- Alignment guides: Built-in visual aids help improve your mechanics and ensure proper setup which is huge.

-- Compact design: Fits easily in small spaces, making it ideal for home or office use.
+- Compact design: Fits easily in small spaces, making it ideal for an apartment, condo, or office.

 Cons